jackadam1981/ChromeEc/docs/zephyr/out_of_chroot.md

 # Building Zephyr Out-of-Chroot

-It is possible to build Zephyr outside of the Chromium OS chroot, albeit with additional steps.
+It is possible to build Zephyr outside of the ChromiumOS chroot, albeit with additional steps.

 *** note